 - When walking, try to stay on the edge of the path, both to allow faster hikers to overtake you and to avoid accidents with cyclists, who often forget that they are not the only users of the mountain paths.

 - If you go to the mountains, don't forget to tell someone your destination and the route you plan to take.
 The phone doesn't always receive a signal, so it's always a good idea to tell someone where you are, in case of a problem.

 - If you have bought new equipment (especially shoes) use it a bit on short tracks before using them for long rides, as foot ache is always lurking.
 If you feel discomfort, use a band-aid (you should have some in the backpack) and protect the irritated part.

 - If you find berries or mushrooms that you are not sure you have identified correctly, avoid eating them.
 Although there are very few poisonous plants in the woods of the Dolomites, you may find yourself eating ranunculus or some form of amanita, that could cause a bad stomach ache and, in the worst case scenario, intoxication.

 - If, during your hikes, you are approached by wild animals that are not particularly intimidated, try to prevent them from getting too close.
 Although rabies is quite rare in Europe, you may be dealing with animals that carry the disease.
 This is especially true for animals that appear nervous and with excessive and foamy salivation.

-We hope you liked our tips for novice hikers, before saying goodbye, we would suggest you to read all the articles we wrote about best hikes in Cortina d'Ampezzo by clicking here.
+We hope you liked our tips for novice hikers.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.